Johnny Crowley (Gaelic footballer): Senior

 Crowley stated off 2000 by helping Kerry to make the semi-final for the league where they lost out to Meath.
-In the Munster semi-final he scored a point as Kerry made up for the disappointment of 1999 by beating Cork on a 2–15 to 1–13 scoreline.
+In the Munster semi-final he scored a point as Kerry beat Cork on a 2–15 to 1–13 scoreline.
 This set up, for the second time in 4 seasons, a Munster final date with Clare.
-1-03 from Crowley helped Kerry to an easy 3–15 to 0–08-point win and a 4th Munster title for Crowley.
+1-03 from Crowley helped Kerry to a 3–15 to 0–08-point win and a fourth Munster title for Crowley.
 This set up a semi-final meeting with Ulster champions Armagh.
 In the end the sides finished level on a 2–11 each scoreline, with Crowley scoring a point.
-The replay was to be another exciting game with Kerry just getting over the line on a 2–15 to 1–15 scoreline after extra time, Crowley once again scoring a point.
-This set up an All Ireland final with 98 champions Galway.
-In yet another exciting game much like the semi, the sides ended level 0–14 each.
-Crowley helping himself 2 points.
+In the replay, Kerry won on a 2–15 to 1–15 scoreline after extra time, Crowley once again scoring a point.
+This set up an All Ireland final with Galway, which ended in a draw with each side scoring 0–14.
 In the replay Crowley, in what was to be a personal best in an All Ireland final, scored 0–03 as Kerry ran out 0–17 to 1–10 winners, giving him his second All Ireland medal.
 He also finished with 1–11 from six games.